FZUG/issues/README.md

 # issues
-Issue tracker for all not-classifiable issue
+Issue tracker for those not belonging to other repos.